Gordon F. Henderson: Legacy

 Henderson was a philanthropist, humanitarian and civic leader in his native Ottawa, having founded or lent his support to numerous causes.
 He was the founder of the Community Foundation of Ottawa and the Ottawa School Breakfasts Program.
 His decades of service to the University of Ottawa Heart Institute Foundation were recognized by the establishment of the Gordon F. Henderson Chair in Leadership to be held by the CEO of the institute.
 The University of Ottawa recognized Henderson's leadership through an endowment supporting the Gordon F. Henderson Chair in Human Rights.

+Upon his death, Warren Kinsella called him "one of the most extraordinary people I have ever met."
+His memorial service in Ottawa was attended by nearly 1,300 people.